SHergibo/my-curriculum-vitae-api/README.md

 #### 3) Add your secrets gmail data

-This API used googleapis to send email to your gmail account.
+This API uses googleapis to send email to your gmail account.
 If you want to receive information about products that are close to their expiration date, you must have a gmail account, because there is no other option to send emails in this API.

 First thing to do, you need to rename `secrets-sample.js` to `secrets.js` in the config folder.